-INVESTMENT PROMOTION CONFERENCE (in partnership with Abu Dhabi Investment Authority, WAIPA)
+GLOBAL INVESTMENT PROMOTION CONFERENCE (in partnership with the World Association of Investment Promotion Agencies)

-Session 1: Promoting investment in the health sector
+Promoting investment in the health sector (in partnership with WHO)

-The Coronavirus has caused a global health crisis with over 165 million confirmed cases worldwide, almost 3.5 million deaths (WHO, May 2021), health systems collapsing and, in many countries, regular lockdowns, travel bans and curfews.
-The economic consequences have also been devastating with a global growth contraction of -3.5% in 2020 (IMF, January 2021), particularly affecting low-income countries that were unable to put in place economic support measures.
+The COVID-19 pandemic has caused a global health crisis, with over 225 million confirmed cases worldwide and more than 4.6 million deaths (WHO, September 2021), health systems collapsing and, in many countries, regular lockdowns, travel bans and curfews.
+The economic consequences have also been devastating, with a global growth contraction of -3.5% in 2020 (IMF, January 2021), particularly affecting low-income countries that were unable to put in place economic support measures.

-The pandemic has revealed large deficiencies in healthcare systems in developed and developing countries.
+The pandemic has revealed large deficiencies in health-care systems in developed and developing countries.
 As a response, national governments are seeking finance for investment to address the current problems in the health sector, but also potential and projected challenges, such as a prolonged pandemic, virus variants, and aging populations.
-Foreign direct investment (FDI) can play a critical role in bringing funding, but also the needed technology and expertise.
+FDI can play a critical role in bringing funding, but also the needed technology and expertise.

 This session will examine the role of investment promotion agencies (IPAs), special economic zones (SEZs) and other successful instruments to promote investment in the health sector.
 Key points from this session will be summarized in a brief note for dissemination to investment promotion stakeholders, including IPAs, SEZ authorities, and investment policymakers.